 New Lytics Personalization promises greater simplicity and sophistication

-Platform seeks to help marketers deliver more customized experiences and "make marketing suck less."
+Platform seeks to help marketers deliver more customized experiences on their websites and beyond.

 Amid a growing crisis in digital marketing, “personalization” has become a goal that many enterprises see as solution to consumer complaints of “irrelevance.”
 However personalization is like a unicorn that many are chasing but few have captured.